ddorenDK/testing-course-man1/README.md

 ![testingMan1Long](https://user-images.githubusercontent.com/89907196/160426534-243b9104-da62-4a3b-a5de-6fbd03859a96.png)

 TODO:
-1. Finish the tests for the generator
+1. Finish the tests for the generator (Improve tests, more cases..)
 2. Finish all the methods in app.py
 3. Redo the methods in app.py
 4. Extract the methods from app.py